MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization/text.md

 ##### AssemblyInfo.cs

-Expand the Properties node in the Portable Class Library (PCL) project and double-click on the **AssemblyInfo.cs** file.
+Expand the Properties node in the .NET Standard library project and double-click on the **AssemblyInfo.cs** file.
 Add the following line to the file to set the neutral resources assembly language to English:

 ```csharp
 [assembly: NeutralResourcesLanguage("en")]